Financial-Times/n-express/README.md

 ### Optional

 - `withFlags` - decorates each request with feature flags as `res.locals.flags`
-- `withBackendAuthentication` - will reject requests not decorated with an `FT-Next-Backend-Key`. *Must be true for any apps accessed via our CDN and router*
 - `withServiceMetrics` - instruments `fetch` to record metrics on services that the application uses.
 Defaults to `true`
 - `healthChecks` Array - an array of healthchecks to serve on the `/__health` path (see 'Healthchecks' section below)
 - `healthChecksAppName` String - the name of the application, output in the `/__health` JSON.
 This defaults to `Next FT.com <appname> in <region>`.